axesup/combate/Archmage-Home.md

 ####Contact Us

-There are a variety of ways to get help with CodeCombat related things.
+There are a variety of ways to get hack on CodeCombat related things.
 We have [a developer chat room on Slack](https://coco-slack-invite.herokuapp.com/).
 Most people are in US Pacific Time (~GMT-8) but there are usually a few other players awake at other times.

 The [Discourse Forum](http://discourse.codecombat.com/) is another useful place to get help.
 For more information check out the [main chat page](https://github.com/codecombat/codecombat/wiki/Chat-Room).